jollymonsterstudio/Unreal-Engine-Fundamentals/README.md

 ### [Fundamentals 06 - Override and Implement a Custom UAnimInstance]()

-You can find more details here: TBD
+You can find more details here: http://jollymonsterstudio.com/2019/01/12/unreal-engine-c-fundamentals-override-uaniminstance/

-You can find the associated video tutorial here: TBD
+You can find the associated video tutorial here: https://youtu.be/6VMOCO-JcOQ

 Hope this helps, Thanks.